 - Working hard, working out

-Edward Theodore Wilkes’ suggestions in Baby’s Daily Exercises, which includes moving Baby through a series of weird parent-guided calisthenics, regardless of her muscle control, may seem a little wacky to the modern parent, but he’s honing in on a couple of things that become important later.
-First, he notes that babies tend to enjoy these touch-heavy exercises, at a time when there was some conflicting advice about whether cuddling with your baby was good for her, though we now know that touch is an important part of parent-child bonding.
+Edward Theodore Wilkes’ suggestions in Baby’s Daily Exercises, which includes moving Baby through a series of weird parent-guided calisthenics, regardless of their muscle control, may seem a little wacky to the modern parent, but he’s honing in on a couple of things that become important later.
+First, he notes that babies tend to enjoy these touch-heavy exercises, at a time when there was some conflicting advice about whether cuddling with your baby was good for them, though we now know that touch is an important part of parent-child bonding.
 Second, he’s not wrong that babies need to develop their muscles, though we tend to let them do it at their own pace, just by giving them the space to explore, these days.

 - When you’ve got to go